A Little about each Horse

 Bláma from Schmalztopf US1996203342

 I call her Blue.
 Blue is a Kolkuos Bloodline breeding mare as well, Hrafn fra Kroggolfsstodum, Hördur fra Kolkuosi, Hrafn fra Holtsmula.
 She is very elegant, good size 141 cm, 4-gaited breeding mare with big and powerful movements.
-She is 23 years old now, had 5 offspring and is still a very beautiful Lady, has excellent conformation, she is especially beautiful in movement.
+She is 26 years old now, had 5 offspring and is still a very beautiful Lady, has excellent conformation, she is especially beautiful in movement.
 She is all in white now.
 For me she is easy to ride, but has not been ridden much in her life, she has always had a baby on her side since I have had her and she did not have a lot of training when I got her.
-Blue is the best girl-friend of Elding and will stay here.
-Her remaining off-spring are available, Hela & Hara are both ready to go.
+Blue is the best girl-friend of Elding 💕, and she will stay here.
+Her remaining off-spring is available, Hára is ready to go.

 Fifill fra Holmahjaleigu IS1996184403

-He has size and look of a horse, he is 151 cm.
-He is the biggest one we could find in Iceland, and he once was meant to be for my ex-men, and he wanted a horse!
-He has natural tölt with nice speed, and his pace is not all that fast, I would call him a natural tolter.
-His trot is smooth too, but tölt is his best gait.
+He is a older gelding now and has the size and look of a horse, he is 151 cm.
+He is the tallest/biggest one we could find in Iceland, and he once was meant to be for my ex-men because he wanted a horse and not a pony!
+He has natural tölt with nice speed and his pace is not trained and not fast.
+I would call him a natural tolter.
+His trot is smooth too, but tölt is his very best gait.
 He is well trained for trail rides, including neck raining.
 He is very good at ponying younger horses, and he likes to do that.
-He is an easy to ride horse and is good for any guest that is a bit heavy for a pony and would like to try a gaited horse for a little ride.
-He also is a good teacher for riding lessons and therefore I like him a lot too.
+He is an *easy to ride horse* and is good for any guest or helper that is not the best rider yet, and wants to learn and improve skills.
+He is a very good teacher and I like to have him for riding lessons with my helpers and students.
+Therefore I like him a lot and he will stay here for the rest of his life.

 Eylimi from Hestar Ranch US2006103335

-He is the sire of Hreindýr (2009) and Eldfrá and Elja (2010).
+He is the sire of Hreindýr (2009), Eldfrá and Elja (2010).
 He is an elegant 5-gaited horse with five well-separated gaits and wonderful fluid movements.

-He is a smart and talented horse, and I want him to have the opportunity to continue to show this.
-He is very much a gentleman, but still plays the protective role of a studhorse, taking good care of the mares and younger boys while they are out on pasture.
+He is a smaller 13,5 h, smart and talented horse, and I want him to have the opportunity to continue to show this.
+He is very much a gentleman, but still plays the protective role of a studhorse, taking very good care of the mares and younger boys while they are out on pasture.
 He keeps them all together, especially if there is a potential danger or if the mares are in heat and near the fence line, as there are wild horse herds bordering our property.
-So he has an important job besides being a riding horse for me!
+So, he has an important job to do here, besides being my main riding horse.
 He is not for sale.

 Hára from Hestar Ranch US2007203599

 She is a 5-gaited daughter of Bláma and Hördur in 2007.
 She is very attractive and she shows all five gaits on pasture and under saddle.
 She has some natural tölt from Hördur and her trot is good too.
-She is tall, a very good size mare and also a very good looking lady with nice conformation that could be used for breeding.
-Under saddle she is great forward and does all five gaits, but pace is not trained.
-She likes to go on the trails, is enthusiastic and good forward, but her rider needs to be experienced and have a very fine hand.
-I ride her on trails and she is coming along with her tölt.
-She needs a confident rider, because she is still a bit scared of new objects on the trails.
+She is pretty strong and tall 13 3/4h, but has fine built legs, a good size mare and also a very good looking lady with nice conformation that could be used for breeding.
+Under saddle she is great forward and does the four gaits, pace is not trained, she is more like a tölt-horse.
+She likes to go on the trails, is enthusiastic and very good forward, but her rider needs to be experienced and have a very fine hand, because she is sensitive in her reactions.
+I ride her on trails and she is coming along with her tölt nicely now.
+She needs a confident rider though, because she has quite some go! 😅

 Hreindýr from Hestar Ranch US2008103906 He is a 5-gaited son of Héla and Eylimi from Hestar Ranch.
-Like his parents, his gaits are well-separated, with nice movement.
-He is very stout and strongly built, and can easily carry a man who is not tall or heavy.
-He still loves to play in the herd, especially with his father.
-He is ready for more training now, as he is doing very well with me riding out on the ranch trails.
-He will be a nice looking tölter and ranch horse.
-He has learned to "stay with me", he follows me without a lead, and he is getting more training under saddle this year.
-He is currently being ridden in a side pull.
-He needs more training on trails, especially with gaits; then he will be ready for a new home that has at least one other Icelandic gelding, as play is very important to a gelding like him!
+Like his parents, his gaits are well-separated.
+He is very stout and strongly built 13,5h , and can easily carry a man who is not tall and/or too heavy.
+He still loves to play in the herd, especially with his father, Huni and with Hára.
+He is a strong and nice looking Icelandic and a good ranch horse.
+He has quite some speed already in walk, he also learned to "stay with me", he follows me in freestyle without a lead, and he is getting more gait training under saddle this year.
+I rode him mostly in a side pull but also he is doing fine with the bit, but needs an experienced hand, since he is very energetic and forward.
+He will get just a bit more training on the trails, especially with tölt and faster gaits.
+He likes to lead, as he has very good go under saddle.
+He needs a confident rider and is ready for a new home that has at least one other Icelandic gelding, as play is always very important to a gelding like him!

 Hunar from Hestar Ranch US2008103907

 I call him Huni.
 He is born in 2008, 5-gaited son of Elding and Hördur.
 He shows all 5 gaits on pasture with lots of natural tölt and some pace.
-He has long legs and is good-sized, more than 14 hands now.
+He has long legs and is good-sized, about 14 hands.
 He is growing into a wonderful, quality trail and ranch horse with lots of easy tölt.
-He has some pace but will not trained now.
-He is very handsome and loves to hang out with me, but also loves to goof around, run and play with the herd.
-He has been ridden on the trail, but needs more miles, and tölt training is on the list for him as well.
+He has some pace but will not be trained now.
+He is very handsome and loves to hang out with me or other friendly people, but also loves to goof around, run and play with Hreindýr and the herd.
+He has been ridden on the trail in all four gaits, but needs more miles for being sold, and tölt training is on the list for him as well.
 He will tölt in a side-pull now for a short time.
-He is not for sale at the moment, as I will likely keep him as a guest trail-riding horse.
+He is not for sale at the moment, as I will likely train him more and then he also can be a guest trail-riding horse.

 Eldfrá from Hestar Ranch US2010204270

-She is a very pretty and talented 5-gaited filly out of Elding and Eylimi, born in 2010.
-She has a good temperament, size and conformation.
+She is a very pretty and talented 5-gaited mare out of Elding and Eylimi, born in 2010.
+She has a good temperament, 13 3/4 h size, and nice conformation.
 She is much like her mother Elding, and will step into her mother's place, as Elding is getting older now.
 She has great potential in all 5 gaits and will be an athletic, sensitive trail horse for an experienced rider.
 She will also make a lovely broodmare.
-She has had a difficult time in her first two years, as she was attacked twice while on pasture, once by a mountain lion and once by a bear.
-She is fine now, but her scars are still visible.
+She has had a difficult time in her first two years, as she was attacked from wildlife twice while on pasture, once by a mountain lion and once by a bear.
+She is fine now, but her scars are still there and some trauma as well.
 She will stay here and will not be sold.
+I did not ride her yet since she has two broken ribcages that will not grow together.

 Gjafar from Schmalztopf US1993103326

-He is an older 4-gaited gelding with expressive gaits, but not much tölt.
+He is an old 3-4-gaited gelding with expressive gaits, but not much tölt.
 He is more likely 3-gaited.
 He has a big walk, very nice trot and good 3-beat gallop.
 He strides out and is fast in all 3 basic gaits.
-He is now 27 years old, but is still a good trail horse, walking much faster than most big horses and preferring to lead.
+He is now 30 years old in spring, but is still a good trail horse, walking faster than most big horses and preferring to lead.
 He is a wonderful caretaker to the mares and younger horses, and he still likes to play with the youngsters, more than any other gelding.
 He was a studhorse for many years, and he always tells me when a mare comes into heat!
 He likes all horses, and kids, too.
-He is almost retired except for what he choses to do on his own will.
+He is actually retired except for very light riders, and what he choses to do on his own will.

 Fagri Blakkur from Schmalztopf US2003103325

 His name means Beautiful Black Boy, and this is really what he is.
 He is a very sensitive and talented 4-gaited gelding.
 He has a great range of speed and likes to please, but he also can get afraid of new things.
-Fagri needs a very experienced, confident rider with a fine hand who can bring out the best in him.
-He is absolutely perfect for ponying as a hand horse too, and I think he could be packed with, especially next to Fifill--he loves Fifill and feels safe next to him.
+Fagri needs a very sensitive and experienced, confident rider with a fine hand who can bring out the best in him.
+He is absolutely perfect for ponying as a hand horse too, and I think he could be a pack horse as well, especially next to Fifill--he loves Fifill and feels safe next to him.
 Watch us in the ranch movie!
 I ponied him a lot before riding him so that he could learn to trust and get to know the trails before riding out.
-Unfortunately USIHC has cancelled his registration, as his previous owner did not take care of his import paperwork and it has now been lost.
+He is not from my breeding, and he was not handled for his first 3 years, what left him feeling a bit insecure riding out alone.
+Unfortunately USIHC has cancelled his registration, as his previous owner did not take care of his mother's import paperwork and it has now been lost.

 People ask me if I really would sell some of my Icelandic horses

 Yes, there are a few for sale.
 There are some that I am way too attached to sell; those will stay here with me.
-However, I will sell my horses only to proper equine homes, and the most important thing is this: I have to feel that the horses are really happy with their new owners and will be loved and cared for, similar as I do.
+However, I will sell my horses only to proper equine homes, and the most important thing is this: I have to feel that the horses are really happy with their new owners and will be loved and very well cared for, similar as I do.
+Not ridden by too heavy people, and that they are a great match for their new rider.
 My horses are my best friends and family members, and they will only go to homes that I feel are worthy of them, and to people that are knowledgeable with equines and will care for and play with them in order to keep them happy and in shape.

 I would prefer that at least two horses could go together to a new place.